penpot/penpot-docs/plugins/getting-started.md

 #### Types of permissions

-- **content:read**: Allows reading of content-related data.
+- **`content:read`**: Allows reading of content-related data.
 Grants read access to all endpoints and operations dealing with content.
 Typical use cases: viewing shapes, pages, or other design elements in a project; accessing the properties and settings of content within the application.

-- **content:write**: Allows writing or modifying content-related data.
+- **`content:write`**: Allows writing or modifying content-related data.
 Grants write access to all endpoints and operations dealing with content modifications, except those marked as read-only.
 Typical use cases: adding, updating, or deleting shapes and elements in a design; uploading media or other assets to the project.

-- **user:read**: Allows reading of user-related data.
+- **`user:read`**: Allows reading of user-related data.
 Grants read access to all endpoints and operations dealing with user data.
 Typical use cases: viewing user profiles and their associated information or listing active users in a particular context or project.

-- **library:read**: Allows reading of library-related data and assets.
+- **`library:read`**: Allows reading of library-related data and assets.
 Grants read access to all endpoints and operations dealing with the library context.
 Typical use cases: accessing shared design elements and components from a library or viewing the details and properties of library assets.

-- **library:write**: Allows writing or modifying library-related data and assets.
+- **`library:write`**: Allows writing or modifying library-related data and assets.
 Grants write access to all endpoints and operations dealing with library modifications.
 Typical use cases: adding new components or assets to the library or updating or removing existing library elements.

+_Note: Write permissions automatically includes its corresponding read permission (e.g., `content:write` includes `content:read`) because reading is required to perform write or modification actions._

 ### What are plugin.ts and plugin.js files?